 Homework is due as soon as class starts.
-It is typically assigned from Mondays through Thursdays.
+There will usually be homework on Mondays through Thursdays.
 Homework should not take more than one hour/day.
-New homework will usually NOT be assigned over the weekend, but these are excellent opportunities to catch up on missing work, review for quizzes, or prepare group presentations.
-Daily homework should include some or all of the following:
+New homework will usually NOT be assigned over the weekend, but these are excellent days to catch up on missing work, review for quizzes, or prepare for group presentations.
+Homework includes:

-- 1. Reading assignments covering the current topic - 2.
-Review the day's journal entries, and add additional details, thoughts and questions - 3.
-Work on main lesson book pages and lab reports - 4.
-Prepare projects and group presentations - 5.
-Study for quizzes - 6.
-Complete any late or missing assignments
+- 1. Review the day's journal entries, and add additional details, thoughts and questions. - 2.
+Work on main lesson book pages and lab reports. - 3.
+Prepare projects and group presentations. - 4.
+Study for quizzes.